unityPod/personal-blog/README.md

 Follow these steps to setup and run a local instance of personal-blog

-1. Clone and download this repo
+1. Clone and download this repo (make sure it is the master branch)

 **Setup the front-end**
 1. Install client side dependencies